Linear Receive Beamforming for CAPA Systems: Optimal Beamforming: Minimum Mean-Squared Error Beamforming

 Next, we analyze the MSE performance of the optimal beamforming in estimating $s_k$.
-As discussed in \textbf{Remark \ref{Remark_MMSE_Rate}} and the beginning of \textbf{Section \ref{Section: Optimal Beamforming: Minimum Mean-Square Error Beamforming}}, the rate-optimal uplink beamforming also minimizes the MSE in estimating $s_k$, which is referred to as \emph{MMSE beamforming}.
-By substituting \eqref{Rate_Optimal_Beamformer_General} into \eqref{MSE_Fundamental}, we derive the optimal scalar filter $\beta_k^{\star}$ and the MMSE beamformer that minimizes the MSE for estimating $s_k$, which is presented in the following lemma. \begin{lemma} Under MMSE beamforming, the optimal scalar filter $\beta_k^{\star}$ and the effective beamformer that minimizes ${\mathsf{MSE}}_k$ are given by
+As discussed earlier, the rate-optimal uplink beamforming also minimizes the MSE in estimating $s_k$, which is referred to as \emph{MMSE beamforming}.
+By substituting \eqref{Rate_Optimal_Beamformer_General_Matrix} into \eqref{MSE_Fundamental}, we derive the optimal scalar filter $\beta_k^{\star}$ and the MMSE beamformer that minimizes the MSE for estimating $s_k$, which is presented in the following lemma. \begin{lemma} Under MMSE beamforming, the optimal scalar filter $\beta_k^{\star}$ and the effective beamformer that minimizes ${\mathsf{MSE}}_k$ are given by

 respectively, where $k\in{\mathcal{K}}$. \end{lemma} \begin{IEEEproof} Please refer to Appendix \ref{Proof_Lemma_Optimal_MMSE_Indirectky} for more details. \end{IEEEproof} Based on \eqref{Per_User_MSE} and \eqref{SINR_Per_User_Optimal_Beamforming_Final_Result}, the MMSE for estimating $s_k$ can be written as follows: